sbettid/CustomJ48/README.md

 The `-h` option prints the help message.

 The `-p` option enables the custom pruning feature described in the [pruning section](#pruning-feature).

+For example, we can use one of the data sets provided in the example folder to test the creation of a tree suitable for the use in chatbots using the following command:

+`java -jar jar/customj48.jar -d datasets/weather.norminal.arff`

 ## License